Recently, I received an email from a very dear friend requesting some advice on how to deep fry a turkey.

 Place turkey in fryer, neck cavity up (butt cavity down).
 Add just enough water to cover the turkey.

 Remove the turkey.
-Using a permanent market, mark the turkey fryer, where the line of water is at.
+Using a permanent marker and mark the turkey fryer, where the line of water is at.

 This way you know you cannot add any oil beyond this line.